honkuma/Senjo-no-Kizuna-Portable-Translation-Upscale/README.md

 <img width="952" height="537" alt="image" src="https://github.com/user-attachments/assets/7d35ed7d-754a-4ff1-a3df-b2bef651d027" />

-English translation texture project with few upscale, Due some **limitation** (and my own skill of editing) of game text display would be **partials only**, Only most UIs elements are translated.
+English translation texture project usage for [PPSSPP](https://www.ppsspp.org/) with few upscale, Due some **limitation** (and my own skill of editing) of game text display would be **partials only**, Only most UIs elements are translated.

 _**Disclaimer**_
 This project used **MLT/AI** (Gemini model 3) as based most of texts translation, be expect some misspelling and wrong context.